Superformula/mobile-test/documentation.md

 - State

 ## State Management
-- I used the package BlOC to handle the state in the application.
-BlOC use Streams in it's API and it's a great solution to handle state.
+- I used the package BLoC to handle the state in the application.
+BLoC use Streams in it's API and it's a great solution to handle state.
 - In some small cases I used the setState with StatefulWidget to handle the state.
 - In some small cases I used ValueNotifier with ValueListenableBuilder to handle the state.